greenelab/lab-website-template/README.md

 **Having GitHub run the script for you (previewing and testing on the GitHub website):**

-**Warning:** When possible, make pull requests from branches on the main repo rather than from forks.
+When possible, make pull requests from branches on the main repo rather than from forks.
 GitHub Actions still has certain [quirks](https://github.com/stefanzweifel/git-auto-commit-action/issues/117) and [limitations](https://github.com/stefanzweifel/git-auto-commit-action#using-the-action-in-forks-from-public-repositories) with forks, so the following process will be more reliable with branches.

 1. Make sure that [GitHub Actions is enabled](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository) on the main repo